$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Introduction

 With regard to the model reduction of \LQO{} systems~\cref{eq:lqoSys}, our goal is the construction of a new, so-called \emph{reduced-order model} (\ROM{}) of the form

-where $\Bxr\colon[0,\infty)\to\Rr$ contains the $r$ reduced state variables with $r\ll n$, $\BEr$, $\BAr\in\Rrr$, $\BBr\in\Rrm$, $\BCr \in \Rpr$, $\BMr\in\R^{p\times r^2}$, and $\Byr\colon[0,\infty)\to\Rp$ are the approximated outputs.
-Note that the reduced model~\cref{eq:lqoSysRed} preserves the quadratic nonlinearity in the output equation.
-In order to be an effective surrogate, the \ROM{}~\cref{eq:lqoSysRed} should accurately reproduce the input-to-output response of the full-order system~\cref{eq:lqoSys} in the sense that the reduced output $\Byr$ is a good approximation to the full output $\By$ for all admissible inputs.
+with the reduced-order quantities $\BEr$, $\BAr\in\Rrr$, $\BBr\in\Rrm$, $\BCr \in \Rpr$, $\BMr\in\R^{p\times r^2}$, $\Bxr\colon[0,\infty)\to\Rr$ and $\Byr\colon[0,\infty)\to\Rp$ for $r \ll n$.
+To be an effective surrogate, the \ROM{}~\cref{eq:lqoSysRed} should accurately reproduce the input-to-output response of the full-order system~\cref{eq:lqoSys} in the sense that $\Byr$ is a good approximation to $\By$ for all admissible inputs.
 We consider here methods based on \emph{Petrov-Galerkin projection} for computing~\cref{eq:lqoSysRed}.
-In this setting, the model reduction task amounts to finding left and right approximation subspaces spanned by $\BWr\in\Rnr$ and $\BVr\in\Rnr$ so that the reduced model~\cref{eq:lqoSysRed} is determined by
+In this regime, the model reduction task amounts to determining left and right approximation subspaces spanned by the model reduction bases $\BWr\in\Rnr$ and $\BVr\in\Rnr$ so that the reduced model~\cref{eq:lqoSysRed} is computed as

-In essence, different projection-based model reduction techniques amount to different strategies for choosing the model reduction bases $\BVr$ and $\BWr$.
+or equivalently $\BMkr=\BV^{\trans}\BMk\BV$ for each $k$.
+In essence, different projection-based model reduction methods amount to different strategies for choosing $\BVr$ and $\BWr$.